 In accordance with the NSA and pursuant to certain Repurchase Agreements entered into with the Company, effective as of June 8, 2021, each of Mr. Kokorich, Nortrone Finance S.A. and Brainyspace LLC (collectively "the Co-Founders") sold 100% of their respective equity interests in the Company on June 30, 2021.
-In exchange for their equity interests, the Company initially paid each entity \$1, but will additionally pay up to an aggregate of \$50,000,000, out of funds legally available therefor, to the Co-Founders, on a pro rata basis, as follows: (i) an aggregate of \$40,000,000 to be paid out of funds legally available therefor, within 10 business days after the earlier of (A) a business combination or capital raising transaction or series of transactions (whether in the form of debt or equity) resulting in cash proceeds of no less than \$100,000,000 and (B) the Business Combination (the "First Payment Date"); and (ii) an aggregate of \$10,000,000 to be paid out of funds legally available therefor, within 10 business days after a business combination or capital raising transactions (whether in the form of debt or equity) resulting in cash proceeds of no less than \$250,000,000 (determined without any reduction for the \$100,000,000 previously received in respect of the First Payment Date).
+In exchange for their equity interests, the Company initially paid each entity \$1, but will additionally pay up to an aggregate of \$50,000,000, out of funds legally available therefor, to the Co-Founders, on a pro rata basis, as follows: (i) an aggregate of \$40,000,000 to be paid out of funds legally available therefor, within 10 business days after the earlier of (A) a business combination or capital raising transaction or series of transactions (whether in the form of debt or equity) resulting in cash proceeds of no less than \$100,000,000 and (B) the Business days after a business combination or capital raising transaction or series of transactions (whether in the form of debt or equity) resulting in cash proceeds of no less than \$100,000,000 and (B) the Business days after a business combination or capital raising transaction or series of transactions (whether in the form of debt or equity) resulting in cash proceeds of no less than \$100,000,000 and (B) the Business days after a business combination or capital raising transaction or series of transactions (whether in the form of debt or equity) resulting in cash proceeds of no less than \$250,000,000 (determined without any reduction for the \$100,000,000 previously received in respect of the First Payment Date).